-The Moniteur confirms the news of the defeat of the Russians at Eupatoria on the 17th of February:-
+The Moniteur confirms the news of the defeat of

 "The Russians had 80 pieces of artillery, 6 regiments of cavalry, and 12 regiments of infantry.
 The combat lasted five hours and a half.
 The loss of the Russians was 500 killed, with wounded in proportion.
 The Turks had 88 killed and 250 wounded.
 They lost 70 horses.
-Selim Pasha and Rusten Bey were killed.
-The attack has not been renewed.
-The town is in a good state of defence.
+Selim Pasha and Rusten Boy were killed.
+The attack defence.
 On the night following, the Russians bivouncked without fires or tents during intense cold.
 On the following morning they withdrew towards Simpheropol.
-Four vessels of war took part in the action.'
+Four vessels of war took part in the action."